Embracer Group: Debt and restructuring (2022–present)

 In May 2024, Nintendo announced their acquisition of Shiver Entertainment from Embracer, subject to closing conditions.
 In June 2024, Embracer closed Alone in the Dark (2024) developer Pieces Interactive following the game's disappointing performance.
 In July, it was reported that Piranha Bytes was quietly shuttered at the end of June.

 In November 2024, Embracer Group said that they had reduced their number of employees from 15,701 to 10,450.
 That same month, they announced that they would divest Easybrain to Miniclip for a consideration of $1.2 billion, with the transaction close on January 22, 2025.
 By the end of 2024, Embracer had reduced their number of employees to 7,873.

 In May 2025, Embracer Group announced that Amplifier Game Invest would be dissolved, "integrating successful and high-potential studios, including Tarsier Studios, into other operative groups within Embracer to support their continued growth, while underperforming games and studios with negative cash flow have been closed or divested".

-In June 2025, Embracer Group announced that CEO Lars Wingefors will resign from its position and will be replaced by Phil Rogers, formerly of Eidos Interactive and Square Enix, effective on August 2025.
+In June 2025, Embracer Group announced that CEO Lars Wingefors would resign from its position and would be replaced by Phil Rogers, formerly of Eidos Interactive and Square Enix, effective in August 2025.
 Rogers also serves as the CEO of both Plaion and Crystal Dynamics - Eidos at the time of the transition, and previously held the position as deputy CEO.
-Wingefors will keep his position as a board member, and, if elected, take the position as Executive Chair of the Board.
+Wingefors kept his board member position and later transitioned as the group's chairman.
+By the end of March 2026, Embracer had reduced their number of employees to 6,090.

+On May 20, 2026, Embracer Group announced that it would spin-off Fellowship Entertainment into a separate company, set to be completed sometime during 2027.
+Following this, Embracer Group would rebrand itself to Embracer.

 Subsidiaries

-As of March 2025, Embracer Group employs 7,500 employees in over 30 countries across 75 studios in 8 operative groups.
+As of August 2026, Embracer Group employs nearly 5,000 employees with 2,869 being in the Embracer segment across 30 studios and with 2,071 in the Fellowship Entertainment segment across 9 studios all in 30 countries.